keith88kwok/goldbox-helpdesk/memory-bank/activeContext.md

 - Customizable views and filtering
 - Drag-and-drop status updates

-The UI transformation is complete - the application now provides an excellent mobile-first experience with consistent light theming! 🚀
+The dashboard statistics implementation is complete - users now get real-time insights into their workspace activity and status! 🚀